API Reference

 search | boolean | DocsSearchConfig | true | Built-in simple search, Typesense, Algolia, or a custom adapter |

-mcp | boolean | DocsMcpConfig | enabled | Built-in MCP server over stdio and /api/docs/mcp |
+mcp | boolean | DocsMcpConfig | enabled | Built-in MCP server over stdio, /mcp, and /.well-known/mcp |

 apiReference | boolean | ApiReferenceConfig | false | Generated API reference pages from supported framework route conventions or a hosted OpenAPI JSON |